-The classic Ford Thunderbird, or T-Bird, was produced from 1955 through 2005 and underwent 11 generations of remodeling.
+The Ford Thunderbird classic cars, or T-Birds, were produced from 1955 through 2005 and underwent 11 generations of remodeling.
 The first two-passenger model was designed in response to the previous introduction of the now classic Chevrolet Corvette.
 However unlike General Motors with their sporty Corvette, who missed the market by beginning with a six-cylinder engine, the T-Bird was introduced with a 292 cubic inch V-8 and luxury amenities and outsold the Corvette by a margin of over 20 to one.

 Search For Your Favorite VehicleEnter keywords (Ex: 1919 Ford, black) or filter

 The second generation classic Thunderbird was introduced as a four passenger model in 1958 and was produced until 1960.
 Once again it was marketed as a luxury car and the extra seats and amenities added almost 1,000 pounds to the gross weight, significantly reducing its sporty appeal.
 It was built on an all new, more rigid, unibody chassis and featured dual headlights, bigger tail fins, more chrome and a new 352 cubic inch engine.
 It was crowned the Motor Trend Car of the Year and sales continued to climb, resulting in only minor changes to the front grille and engine for the 1969 and 1960 model years.